-A long-lasting relationship between two Berklee alumni-Jung Bae Kim and Mirek Vana-paved the way for this scholarship and for Berklee's development work around the globe.
+The foundation’s support and the inception of this award is deeply rooted in the noteworthy recognition of the Berklee brand in Korea, which includes a long-lasting partnership with Seoul Jazz Academy (SJA).
+A long-lasting relationship between two Berklee alumni—Jung Bae Kim and Mirek Vana—paved the way for this scholarship and for Berklee’s development work around the globe.
 These alumni met at Berklee during the late 1990s and have since stayed in touch.
-Their passion and dedication to the needs of Berklee students fueled their dialogue over the years.
-This scholarship illustrates the power of relationships and the benefits of strong alumni ties with the college.
+Their passion and dedication to the needs of Berklee students fueled their dialogue over the years, and this scholarship illustrates the power of relationships and the benefits of strong alumni ties with the college.

 At the 20th anniversary of Lollapalooza in Chicago, Berklee College of Music announced the founding of the Berklee Lollapalooza Endowed Scholarship.
-The four-year, full-tuition scholarship is being endowed by Goldman Sachs Gives, a donor-advised fund and will be awarded annually to a talented musician in financial need.
+This four-year, full-tuition scholarship is being endowed by Goldman Sachs Gives, a donor-advised fund, and will be awarded annually to a talented musician in financial need.

 This exciting partnership is the first educational initiative of its kind for Lollapalooza.
 “The essence of Lollapalooza is artist discovery and providing opportunities for emerging bands to reach new audiences,” says Lollapalooza founder Perry Farrell.
 “This partnership provides young musicians with a chance to polish their skills on their way to performing on the main stage.”

-"Music plays an important role in defining our society, making the education of the next generation of musicians remarkably important," Bermanzohn says.
-"I'm especially pleased to support Berklee's work with this endowment, and think it especially fitting to announce it at a milestone in Lollapalooza's history."
+“Music plays an important role in defining our society, making the education of the next generation of musicians remarkably important,” Bermanzohn says.
+“I’m especially pleased to support Berklee’s work with this endowment.”

-The full-tuition scholarship is the cornerstone of a new multifaceted partnership between Lollapalooza and the college developed by Berklee Professor Jeff Dorenfeld and C3 Presents, the festival's producer.
+The full-tuition scholarship is the cornerstone of a new multifaceted partnership between Lollapalooza and the college developed by Berklee professor Jeff Dorenfeld and festival producer C3 Presents.